osmiddleton/CarniDIET-Database/README.md

 # CarniDIET
-- A global database of terrestrial carnivore diets -
+*A global database of terrestrial carnivore diets

 *The curiosity of humanity, and scientists specifically, with the natural world has resulted in a surplus of data spread throughout the literature and various archives.
 Compiling such  data in a standardised way for us in future research and conservation is vital for ensuring these valuable resources of knowledge are continued to be used in the future.